 Eric Kreuter, serves as Treasurer on the Board of the National Association for Poetry Therapy.
 He has contributed articles to the Journal of Poetry Therapy and has presented at NAPT’s Annual Conferences.
 Dr. Kreuter is a partner with the accounting and advisory firm of Marks Paneth LLP, providing forensic and litigation support services to a broad range of clientele.
 He has a doctorate in clinical psychology and has published books and articles on a variety of topics.

-Karen (“ren”) vanMeenen, MA, MA, CAPF is NAPT Publications Chair, Museletter Editor and Book Review Editor for the Journal of Poetry Therapy.
-She is a full-time Lecturer at Rochester Institute of Technology, where she teaches classes in Writing, Creative Writing, Literature, and Contemporary Art.
-She is the longtime Editor of the media arts journal Afterimage as well as the Director of Special Projects at the literary center Writers & Books, where she organizes large community reading programs such as If All of Rochester Read the Same Book…. and the Debut Novel Series.
+Karen (Ren) vanMeenen, MA, MA, CAPF is NAPT Publications Chair, Museletter Editor, and Book Review Editor for the Journal of Poetry Therapy.
+She is a Senior Lecturer at Rochester Institute of Technology, where she teaches classes in Writing, Creative Writing, Literature, and Contemporary Art.
+She is the longtime Editor of the media arts journal Afterimage as well as the Director of Special Projects at the literary center Writers & Books, where she organizes large community reading programs such as Rochester Reads.

 Conference Committee plans and implements the annual NAPT conference, and engages in long-range conference planning.